Carbon-Aware Governance Gates: An Architecture for Sustainable GenAI Development: Introduction

 Generative AI is transforming software engineering by automating tasks such as code generation, test creation, and documentation.
 Empirical studies indicate that AI pair-programming tools can improve developer productivity in certain programming activities \cite{peng2023impact}.
 However, integrating GenAI into development pipelines introduces governance challenges, including unverifiable outputs, limited traceability, and accountability risks.
 As a result, governance and validation layers are increasingly embedded to enforce oversight, policy compliance, and human review in line with responsible AI principles \cite{floridi2018ai4people, smuha2019eu}.
 These governance mechanisms add computational overhead.
 Large language model inference is energy-intensive, and repeated validation and regeneration cycles further increase energy use and the carbon footprint of AI-assisted development \cite{strubell2019energy, patterson2021carbon}.
 Strengthening governance without considering sustainability may therefore amplify environmental impact.

 Research in sustainable AI has largely focused on model optimization, data center efficiency, and training-phase emissions.
 In contrast, AI governance research emphasizes risk management, compliance, and oversight.
 The sustainability implications of governance-driven GenAI-assisted software development remain insufficiently explored.

-To address this gap, we propose Carbon-Aware Governance Gates (CAGG), a layered architectural approach that integrates sustainability considerations into AI governance for GenAI-enabled software development.
+To address the above \textbf{gap}, we \textbf{propose} Carbon-Aware Governance Gates (CAGG), a layered architectural approach that integrates sustainability considerations into AI governance for GenAI-enabled software development.
 The architecture extends human–AI governance layers with carbon-aware validation orchestration, emissions budgeting, and provenance observability, enabling governance processes to operate within defined sustainability boundaries.

-This paper makes three contributions: \begin{itemize} \item a carbon-aware governance reference architecture for GenAI-enabled software development; \item three architectural extensions for emissions provenance, carbon budgeting, and validation orchestration; and \item a set of enforceable governance policies and reusable architectural design patterns. \end{itemize}